bradyhouse/house/fiddles/aws/whitepapers/whitepapers-waf-ops-excellence.md

 ### Definition

-There are three best practice areas for `operational excellence` in the cloud:
+`Operational excellence` in the cloud consists of 3 areas:

 * Preparation
 * Operation